DJ Stretch Armstrong

-Adrian Bartos (born September 29, 1969) known professionally as DJ Stretch Armstrong is a New York-based DJ and music producer, known as a former co-host of hip hop radio show The Stretch Armstrong and Bobbito Show, alongside Bobbito Garcia.
+Adrian Bartos (born September 30, 1969) known professionally as DJ Stretch Armstrong is a New York-based DJ and music producer, known as a former co-host of hip hop radio show The Stretch Armstrong and Bobbito Show, alongside Bobbito Garcia.

 Early life

-Bartos grew up in the Upper East Side of New York City.
+Bartos grew up on the Upper East Side of Manhattan in New York City.
 He was obsessed with boomboxes as a child and had an older sister who was into early disco music in the seventies, bringing records home to listen to.
 He started DJing in downtown New York City, making his own concert flyers out of cardboard, scissors, and glue.
 Bartos graduated from Columbia University in 1994.